-GSA's new procurement data website, beta.sam.gov, was launched September 30th, 2018.

--Site designed to reduce burden on contractors, create one-stop home for information found on 10 pages
+-Site designed to reduce burden on contractors, create one-stop home for information previously found on 10 pages

 (BNA) -- The General Services Administration (GSA) is testing an ambitious plan to fold 10 websites that amass contractor registration and award data into one site: a thoroughly revamped System for Award Management (SAM), two GSA officials told a Washington procurement conference April 19.
 The updated test site, to be called beta.sam.gov, will launch between July 1 and Sept.
 30, Katherine Rollins and Christy Hermansen, GSA's project manager and design lead, respectively, said during a discussion at the Government Procurement Conference, sponsored by the Federal Business Council.
 “Over the next two years, features from the 10 existing sites will populate the SAM beta site,” Rollins and Hermansen said.
 One of the goals, they said, is to reduce burdens on contractors and federal agency officials, two primary user groups of the sites, in part to make it easier for contractors to work with the government.
 Another is to create a single place to access the range of data GSA collects, including contractor registration information, award data for prime and subcontractors, and information about companies excluded from government work.
 “There's an awful lot of power in this data, but how can we better help people to exploit that?”
 Hermansen said.